MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-availability-group-failover-ha.md

 The following sections explain how to perform a rolling upgrade with SQL Server instances on Linux with availability groups.

 >[!WARNING]
->On Linux, rolling upgrade to SQL Server 2017 RC1 does not work.
+>On Linux, rolling upgrade to SQL Server 2017 RC1 is not supported.
+After you upgrade the secondary replica, it will disconnect from the primary replica until the primary replica is upgraded.
 Microsoft is planning to resolve this for a future release.

 ### Upgrade steps on Linux